 “This is open to the public,” Roy reminded.
 “I don’t think they’ll mind a few pictures.”
 He looked around as well.
 “I’m sure there are others.
 They might have them in their pockets, so small these days.”

 “Maybe you ought to ask someone if it’s all right to take pictures.”

 “Okay,” Roy agreed.
 He walked through the spread of tourists and other onlookers toward the open area where the tribe was gathered.
 He came up to a member of the tribe at the edge of the gathering.
 “Excuse me, is it all right to take pictures?”
-Roy asked.
+Roy asked him.

-The tribesman looked at Roy, then at his camera.
+The man looked at Roy, then at his camera.
 “Is that a film camera?”